Home / Guides / Window Cleaning

 Don't read the whole guide yet.
 Do these 5 things today and tomorrow.

-2. Watch 2-3 YouTube videos on squeegee technique (The Window Cleaner channel is best) — 1 hour
+2. Watch 2-3 YouTube videos on squeegee technique (The Window Cleaner channel is best).
+About 1 hour

 4. Text 3 friends: 'Can I come clean your windows this weekend for free?
 I'm starting a window cleaning business and need practice'

-5. Search 'window cleaning' on Nextdoor in your area — see what people charge and what customers are asking for
+5. Search 'window cleaning' on Nextdoor in your area to see what people charge and what customers are asking for

 Overview